Deep-Symmetry/beat-link-trigger/README.md

       src="doc/modules/ROOT/assets/images/BeatLink-logo-padded-left.png">

-An application to trigger MIDI events when CDJs start playing tracks, reach particular beats, or whatever else you can think of.
+An application to trigger MIDI events when CDJs start playing tracks, play certain kinds of phrases, reach particular beats, or whatever else you can think of.
 Built using [beat-link](https://github.com/Deep-Symmetry/beat-link#beat-link).

 > ”It's a shame Pioneer doesn't support this project, even